Can you spot a fake conference? It seems many researchers can’t. So here are 9 ways to spot a fake.

 So be wary.
 And if the conference is charging presenters higher fees than attendees, alarm bells should start ringing.

 Reach out to your peers, compare the prices they pay for attending conferences.
 Experienced researchers get suspicious when they see absurdly high registration fees for an unknown conference.

 When you Google the conference or the organisers, do a lot of different listings pop up?

 If the same conference is held at multiple times in different cities, or the organiser is holding multiple conferences at the same time, proceed with extreme caution.
 Some predatory conferences alternate between countries and this way they hold 3-4 conferences per year, resulting in a tidy profit.

 Research, research, research.
 If the same organiser or conference title pops up in multiple locations or for multiple conferences each year, be warned.

 Don’t fall prey to shady conference organisers

 Don’t make the costly mistake of being fooled by fake conference organisers.
-Use the above clues to spot a fake conference before you submit your research to it.
+Use the above clues to spot a fake conference before you submit your research (or worse, pay to register).